Rogomi/Traxion-ProjectLego-TechDoc/web-frontend.md

 There are two types of updates, manual or scheduled.

-For Manual; press the Update button.
+For Manual, press the Update button.

 For Scheduled, input a time following the same format and press the Save button.

 Flow: Web Portal > System Menu > Update Data Dump / Update Data Dump Sched